LogicStamp/logicstamp-context/README.md

 - **Local install**: `npm install logicstamp-context` → only available in that project
 - **Global install**: `npm install -g logicstamp-context` → available everywhere via `stamp` command

+## What's New in v0.2.2

+🔧 **Documentation Fixes**
+- **Fixed optional dependencies documentation** - Corrected all documentation to accurately reflect that `@dqbd/tiktoken` and `@anthropic-ai/tokenizer` are included as optional dependencies in package.json and are automatically installed by npm when installing `logicstamp-context`
+- **Updated user-facing messages** - Console output and source code comments now correctly explain optional dependency installation behavior

+## What's New in v0.2.1

+🔧 **Bug Fixes**
+- **Dynamic version loading** - Fixed hardcoded version string in generated context files to dynamically load from `package.json`, ensuring version consistency across all generated context files

+### Changed
+- Updated all version references in documentation to reflect 0.2.1 release

 ## What's New in v0.2.0

 🎨 **Style Metadata Extraction**